Cheaple/MIT-6.824/Designing_Data-Intensive_Applications.md

 ![](images\Snipaste_2023-07-26_21-13-48.png)

 We don't have to store the entire log history, we can just start with a consistent **snapshot** (like Lab2 Raft).
 The snapshot of the database must correspond to a known position or offset in the change log.

+The contents of the database hold a caching of the latest record values in the logs. **The truth is the log**.
+The database is a cache of a subset of the log.
+That cached subset happens to be the latest value of each record and index value from the log.

+With an **append-only** log of **immutable** events, it is much easier to diagnose what happened and recover from the problem.
+Moreover, by separating mutable state from the immutable event log, you can derive several **different read-oriented representations** from the same log of events.
+This works just like having multiple consumers of a stream

+To what extent is it feasible to keep an immutable history of all changes forever?
+The answer depends on the amount of churn in the dataset.
+Some workloads mostly add data and rarely update or delete; they are easy to make immutable.

+##### Fault Tolerance

+*Exactly-once Semantics*: In stream processing settings, each record should be processed exactly once.

+In **Spark**, streams are broken into small blocks and each block is treated like a miniature batch process.
+This approach is called *microbatching*.
+Within the confines of the stream processing framework, the microbatching and checkpointing approaches provide the same exactly-once semantics as batch processing.
+However, as soon as output leaves the stream processor.

+### Chap 12  The Future of Data System

+The most appropriate choice of software tool also depends on the circumstances.

+##### Derived data v.s. distributed transactions

+The classic approach for keeping different data systems consistent with each other involves ***distributed transactions*** and derived data systems like ***change data captures*** (CDC).
+Distributed transactions use atomic commit to ensure that change take effect exactly once, while CDC are based on deterministic retry and idempotence.
+The biggest difference is that transaction systems usually provide linearizability, which implies useful guarantees such as reading your own writes, while derived data systems are often updated asynchronously.
+Since distributed transactions have poor fault tolerance and performance, log-based derived data is the most promissing approach.

+##### The limits of total ordering

+With systems that are small enough, constructing a totally ordered event log is entirely feasible.
+However, as systems are scaled toward bigger and more complex workloads, limitations begin to emerge.
+In formal terms, deciding on a total order of events is known as ***total order broadcast***, which is equivalent to consensusIt is still an open research problem to design **consensus algorithms** that can scale beyond the throughput of a single node and that work well in a geographically distributed setting.